jessfraz/macgyver/README.md

 These are the functions we will call the symbols for in our `main.go`.

-Running `make` in the directory creates our object files for the C code that we will like into our go binary.
+Running `make` in the directory creates our object files for the C code that we will link into our go binary.

 In `main.go` the most important thing to note is: